ConversationalComponents/examples/README.md

 def action_name(**kwargs):
     return str
 ```
-component function takes two params - the state and the user_input
+Component function takes two params - the state and the user_input
 it returns a tuple:
 1. a list of responses
 2. a new component to call and add to the stack or none
 3. if done and should stop call this comp

-available components registery is under \_\_init__.py:
+Available components registery is under \_\_init__.py:
 ```python
 from coffeeshop.components_coco import namer_comp
 ```